Prayer Before Placing the Ashes at Midnight by the Esteemed Tzaddik Rabbi

 992

-Please, Merciful and Gracious One, in the merit of the ash that I am now going to place on my forehead, nullify from me "and the forehead of a harlot was yours, you refused to be ashamed," and I will no longer look at any woman in the world at all, nor at any girl at all.
-Through the Tikkun Chatzot that I am now going to recite, may all the harsh judgments be sweetened from me forever and ever.
-In the merit of the ash and in the merit of the Tikkun Chatzot, may I merit to learn Torah for its own sake, and through this, may I merit to be included in the two Messiahs, Mashiach ben Yosef and Mashiach ben David.
+Please, Merciful and Gracious One, in the merit of the ashes that I am now going to place on my forehead, remove from me the "forehead of a harlot woman, you refused to be ashamed," and I will no longer look at any woman in the world at all, nor at any young girl at all.
+Through the Tikkun Chatzot that I am now going to recite, may all the 280 (Par) judgments be sweetened from me forever and ever, and may I merit, in the merit of the ashes and in the merit of the Tikkun Chatzot, to study Torah for its own sake, and through this, I will merit to be included in the two Mashiachs, Mashiach ben Yosef and Mashiach ben David.

 Subscribe to Our Newsletter